 So, let’s say that you want to search for Peloton classes by a genre of music.
 How would you do that?
 It’s easier than you think.

 For example, you’ve probably read that I first became a fan of instructor Christine D’Ercole because of her New Wave Wednesdays weekly classes she’d offered in 2017, the year after I got my bike.
 Hey, I went to high school and college in the 80s.
 Can you blame me?

 Searching for New Wave music in Peloton classes

 Anyway, I know that Christine is still doing New Wave classes.
 So, if I wanted to search for ANY class with new wave music, here’s what I’d do.
-Find the spyglass that is the Peloton version of the search bar.
+Find the search bar.
 Type in New Wave and hit enter.